Donkie/Spoolman/README.md

 ### Using Docker
 The easiest way to run Spoolman is using Docker.
 Docker is a platform for developing, shipping, and running applications in containers.
 Containers are lightweight, portable, and self-contained environments that can run on any machine with Docker installed.

 To install Docker on your machine, follow the instructions for your operating system on the [Docker website](https://docs.docker.com/engine/install/).
 Docker also includes the docker-compose tool which lets you configure the container deployment in a simple yaml file, without having to remember all the command line options.
+Note: older versions of docker-compose require you to have a dash (`-`) in the following commands, like `docker-compose` instead of `docker compose`.

 Here is a sample docker-compose config to get you started.
-Copy-paste it into a file called `docker-compose.yml` and run `docker-compose up -d` to start it.
+Copy-paste it into a file called `docker-compose.yml` and run `docker compose up -d` to start it.
 If you want to use the SQLite database as in this sample, you must first create a folder called `data` in the same directory as the `docker-compose.yml`, then you should run `chown 1000:1000 data` on it in order to give it the correct permissions for the user inside the docker container.
 ```yaml
 version: '3.8'
 services: